The Trinity

 One God

 There is only one God, one divine nature, what God is.
-The faith received from Israel holds this unity as the first of all, and confesses it as the foundation of all the rest: “Hear, O Israel: the Lord our God, the Lord is one.”
+The faith received from Israel holds this unity as the first of all, and confesses it as the foundation of all the rest: “Hear, O Israel, the Lord our God is one Lord.”
 Deuteronomy 6:4

 The Father, the Son and the Holy Spirit are the one God.
 Each is wholly God, possessing the same and only divine nature, without dividing it or multiplying it.